Please check latest information about entry into Russia in 2021 here.

 - educational agreement, confirmation of your enrolment, or other documents confirming the purpose of your stay.

-A migration card is issued to all foreign citizens (except for citizens of Belarus) upon entry to the Russian Federation and it confirms one’s legal stay in the country.
+A migration card is issued to all foreign citizens (except for citizens of Belarus) upon entry to Russia and it confirms one’s legal stay in the country.

 If foreign citizens arrive by air, the migration card shall be issued at the airport, at the border entry point.